nextdots/retargetly-android-lib/README.md

 To get a Git project into your build:

-Add it in your root build.gradle at the end of repositories:
+Add it in the root build.gradle at the end of repositories:

 ```gradle
 allprojects {